 When you are in Bennett, you'll notice that it is more blue-collar than most other communities in America.
 64.71% of Bennett’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bennett is a town of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Bennett who work in sales jobs (18.63%), healthcare (9.80%), and teaching (6.86%).

-Bennett’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Bennett’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Bennett has relatively fewer families with younger children, and/or college students.
 Combined, this makes Bennett a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.